gerardpc/python-course/docs/programming/sql/sql_from_python.md

+# SQL from Python

-### Connecting to SQL Databases from Python programs
+## Connecting to SQL Databases with SQLAlchemy

-### Reading/insert to a SQL database with Pandas
+## Reading/insert to a SQL database with Pandas